Empac

 The Problem

-Most design systems assume you have a team — dedicated design ops, a component library maintainer, consumers who submit requests through a backlog.
-That model doesn't work for a solo practitioner or a small team shipping fast.
+Most design systems assume you have a team: Design ops, a library maintainer, and consumers filing requests through a backlog.
+That doesn't work when you're one person shipping fast.

-But the problem I was really trying to solve was bigger than consistency.
+But the real problem was bigger than consistency.
 There wasn't a good design system out there that could support both applications and marketing pages.
-Most systems are optimized for one or the other — component libraries for apps, or template kits for marketing sites.
+Most systems are optimized for one or the other: component libraries for apps, or template kits for marketing sites.
 I wanted something that could easily be applied for building apps while extending to work for marketing pages and campaigns.

 CascadeDS is the evolution of EmpacJS, my earlier framework, rebuilt from the ground up to solve this problem.